 Continue walking the beautiful old town until you get to the southwest corner of the walls that border Karaalioglu Park.
 Here you can admire views of the harbor from Hıdırlık Tower, a fortification and lighthouse built in the 2nd century.

-4. Have a Pide with Meat for Lunch – $1.50
+4. Pide for Lunch

 More cheap eats.
 This time try the Turkish version of a pizza with ground beef called Kıymalı Pide.

-5. Bus Ride to the Beach – $0.40 US cents
+5. Bus Ride to the Beach

 The closest beach to Kaleici is Mermerli Beach, but the entrance fee is between $2 to $5, depending on how busy they are.
 Instead, take advantage of the cheap public transportation and head to a better beach in Konyaaltı, which is free.